Human image synthesis: Machine learning approach

 In the late 2010s, machine learning, and more precisely generative adversarial networks (GAN), were used by NVIDIA to produce random yet photorealistic human-like portraits.
 The system, named StyleGAN, was trained on a database of 70,000 images from the images depository website Flickr.
 The source code was made public on GitHub in 2019.
 Outputs of the generator network from random input were made publicly available on a number of websites.

 Similarly, since 2018, deepfake technology has allowed GANs to swap faces between actors; combined with the ability to fake voices, GANs can thus generate fake videos that seem convincing.

 Applications

 Main applications fall within the domains of stock photography, synthetic datasets, virtual cinematography, computer and video games and covert disinformation attacks.
+Some facial-recognition AI use images generated by other AI as synthetic data for training.

 Furthermore, some research suggests that it can have therapeutic effects as "psychologists and counselors have also begun using avatars to deliver therapy to clients who have phobias, a history of trauma, addictions, Asperger’s syndrome or social anxiety."
 The strong memory imprint and brain activation effects caused by watching a digital look-alike avatar of yourself is dubbed the Doppelgänger effect.
 The doppelgänger effect can heal when covert disinformation attack is exposed as such to the targets of the attack.